viljo/Low-latency_stream_kit/README.md

 uv sync --all-extras
 # Run commands inside the environment without activating it manually
 uv run python demo  # or: uv run python producer.py
+# Convenience wrapper that performs the sync + run in one step
+./run_demo.sh
 ```

 **Using ``venv``:**